BRITISH ARTILLERY IN WORLD WAR 2

 You're all welcome.

-This site comprises many pages about the field artillery branch of the Royal Artillery.
-It provides comprehensive and reliable information
+This site comprises many pages about the field artillery branch of the Royal Artillery, mostly in the first half of the 20th Century and primarily World War 2.
+It provides comprehensive and reliable information from reliable sources

-The World War 2 information consists of a main account the Royal Artillery's Methods in World War 2 and many other pages covering many areas of detail.
+The World War 2 information consists of a main account the Royal Artillery's Methods in World War 2 and other linked pages covering many areas in more detail.
+These are listed on the Directory page.
 Alternatively you could start at the list of Main Features of British artillery in this period and follow the links.
-The information is authoritative and is mostly taken from official documents and publications and some other reputable sources.
-It also applies to the artilleries of Commonwealth countries.

-Pieces covering topics outside the scope of World War 2 or Fire Control, although some cover several decades including World War 2.
+Pieces cover topics outside the scope of World War 2 or Fire Control, although some cover several decades including World War 2.
+In particular they cover the evolution of counter-battery and artillery intelligence during the 20th Century.

 The Royal Artillery included anti-tank artillery for a decade including World War 2.
-Howevver, anti-aircraft, coast defence and maritime artillery are not covered.
-The only people mentioned are a small number of distinguished artillery officers.
+However, anti-aircraft, coast defence and maritime artillery are not covered on this site.
+Around one million people served in the Royal Artillery in World War 2, but the only people mentioned are a small number of distinguished artillery officers.
+There is also a set of pages listing all British and Commonwealth artillery regiments (less AA and Coast but including AGRAs and Air OP Squadrons) with dates, superior formations and whereabouts.

 To fully explore this site, which has around 75 pages, it's best to enter through the Directory page, which will enable you to navigate around the site.
 It lists the key pages and summarises their content and provides Search and hints on how to use it.

-This site keeps getting updated so you'll need to revisit.
+This site is the product of extensive research in official documents and publications and a few other reliable sources.
+It keeps getting updated and expanded so you'll need to revisit.
 Don't forget to bookmark.

 This site was first launched in February 2001, with additions and revisions throughout 2001 - 2015.